top of page

 Stop 2 - Food Crawl

-Then we head to a classic local restaurant for authentic Beijing stir-fry dishes - sizzling plates, savory sauces, dumplings, and share-style comfort food that locals grow up eating.
-It’s warm, casual, and exactly how everyday Beijing dining feels.
+Finally, we head to a classic neighborhood spot for authentic Beijing stir-fry dishes.
+Think sizzling plates, bold flavors, dumplings, and share-style comfort food.
+It’s casual, lively, and gives you a real feel of what everyday dining in Beijing is like.

 Stop 3- Confucius Temple & Imperial College 国子监